truglodite/ble-inclinometer/README.md

 * Works on surfaces at any angle (ailerons, vee tail surfaces, etc)
 * Small and lightweight form factor vs commercial inclinometers; stays accurate on delicate/flexible surfaces
 * Use the app to zero both axis
-* Reads battery % for use with a small lithium battery attached to the B+/B- pads (the Xiao has a built in lithium charger)
+* Reads battery volts, for use with a small lithium battery attached to the B+/B- pads (the Xiao has a built in lithium charger)
 * LED status indicators (red = disconnected, blue = connected, red short flash = data being sent, red long flash = tare received)

 ## Hardware: